WHAT THE HELL IS A DRIVER RESPONSIBILITY ASSESSMENT AND WHY SHOULD I PAY IT? - NEW YORK TRAFFIC TICKET LAWYER

 Moreover, operating a motor vehicle in the State of New York with a suspended license or driving privilege can, at a minimum, result in the driver being charged with the misdemeanor offense of Aggravated Unlicensed Operation of a Motor Vehicle in the Third Degree (“AUO 3”).
 Stated otherwise, if you plead guilty to or are found guilty after a trial for AUO 3, you will have been convicted of a misdemeanor and have a criminal record!
 This, of course, is not good for anyone, especially law abiding citizens who simply drove a bit too fast.

 So, now that you’ve read this article, and decided that just pleading guilty to the Speeding or Traffic Ticket isn’t the best course of action, what’s a driver to do?
-The first thing I recommend is very simple: CALL ME!
+The first thing I recommend is very simple: CLICK HERE TO CONTACT ME.

 For most drivers the biggest problem they have with the DRA, is that they were blindsided by this blatant “Cash Grab” by the State of New York.
 However, many people are not aware that if you received a Speeding or Traffic Ticket in New York, in most instances, a plea bargain can be reached to hopefully resolve the ticket in a manner that will avoid a situation where DMV can impose a DRA.